whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Practice bravery</div>
-</b><div class="rev-act-body">Think of a fear that you're avoiding right now.
+</b><div class="rev-act-body">Consistently facing your fears is one key way to cultivate bravery.
+Think of a fear that you're avoiding right now.
 You may have lied and you're afraid to admit it, or you're afraid to quit an unsatisfying job.
-Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>
+Face your fear, recognize that you can handle whatever comes, and do what you need to do.</div></div>